Sharing a draft of your novel with anyone for the first time can be scary.

 Tackle each question and rewrite each scene accordingly.

-Download our free eBook, BIG-PICTURE Editing And The Key Elements Of Fiction and learn how big-picture editing is all about evaluating the major components of your story.
+Download our free eBook, Story Editing: Using 15 Key Elements Of Fiction To Tell Better Stories and learn how big-picture editing is all about evaluating the major components of your story.
 We call these components the Key Elements Of Fiction.
 Our eBook shows you how to use the key elements of fiction to evaluate your story and become your own big-picture editor.